About the School

 Encounter of Santander

-Born in Madrid (Spain) in 1996.
-Since 2014, he studies at the Reina Sofía School of Music’s Aline Foriel-Destezet Cello Chair with professor Ivan Monighetti.
-He has been granted a tuition scholarship by Consejería de Educación de la Comunidad de Madrid.
-Her Majesty Queen Sofía has handed him the Diploma to the most outstanding student of his chair in 2016, 2017 and 2019 as well as the 2019 Acknowledgement to the most outstanding chamber group in the piano category in 2019, as a member of the Contrastes Ensemble.
+Born in Madrid, Spain, in 1996.
+From 2014 to 2022 he studied at the Reina Sofía School of Music’s Aline Foriel-Destezet Cello Chair with professor Ivan Monighetti.
+Her Majesty Queen Sofía handed him the Diploma to the most outstanding student of his chair in 2016, 2017 and 2019, as well as the 2019 Mention to the most outstanding chamber group in the piano category in 2019, as a member of the Contrastes Ensemble.

 He studied with Victoria Rodríguez at the Padre Soler Conservatory in San Lorenzo de El Escorial (Madrid), where he graduated in 2013 with a special prize in cello.
 Meanwhile, he also studied with María de Macedo and later with Lluís Claret.
-He has received masterclasses from Israel Fausto Martínez, Damián Martínez, Raphaël Pidoux, Christophe Coin, Jean-Guien Queyras, Christophe Henkel, Daniel Grosgurin, Stephan Forck, Amit Peled, Gary Hoffman, Wolfgang Emanuel Schmidt, Claudio Bohórquez, Torleif Thedéen and Gautier Capuçon at the Fundación Louis Vuitton and the Reina Sofía School of Music.
-He has been awarded first prize in several competitions, including the Jaime Dobato Benavente in 2011, the Liezen (Austria) and the Antonio Janigro de Poreč (Croatia) in 2012, where he also received the special prize of the Soloists of Zagreb, and the Llanes Cello Competition in 2018.
+He has attended masterclasses by Israel Fausto Martínez, Damián Martínez, Raphaël Pidoux, Christophe Coin, Jean-Guien Queyras, Christophe Henkel, Daniel Grosgurin, Stephan Forck, Amit Peled, Gary Hoffman, Wolfgang Emanuel Schmidt, Claudio Bohórquez, Torleif Thedéen, Gautier Capuçon, Asier Polo, Alban Gerhardt, and Ralf Gothóni.
+He has been awarded first prize in several competitions, including the Jaime Dobato Benavente in Alcañiz (Teruel) in 2011, the Liezen (Austria), and the Antonio Janigro (Croatia) in 2012, where he also received the special prize of the Soloists of Zagreb, and the Llanes Cello Competition in 2018.
 He has also been awarded in Liezen in 2010 and in the Davidoff in 2014 (Latvia), where no one won the first prize, allowing him to perform as soloist with the Liepaja Symphony Orchestra.
-He has also played solo with the Andrés Segovia Chamber Orchestra, the Soloists of Zagreb and Málaga’s Philharmonic Orchestra.
+He has also played solo with the Andrés Segovia Chamber Orchestra, the Soloists of Zagreb, and Málaga’s Philharmonic Orchestra.